AstarChen0720/YTWebFullscreen/README.md

 <br>

-# This is a Chrome extension that allows you to view YouTube videos in full screen mode.
+# This is a Chrome extension that allows you to view YouTube videos in full screen mode.[回到頂部](#top)
 ## Steps to use
 ### Step 1: Click on the extension option in the upper right corner.